benmaxsomers/UnityGames/README.md

   The extra/bonus currency is very rewarding at the start of the game, but later on when the user has played for a while, the bonus is not as rewarding.
 Ex.
 At the start when the user is making 100 currency per second, a shooting star would reward something like 10 000 gold.
 Later on, when the user is making 20 000 currency per second, a shooting star would reward something like 60 000 currency.
 So, instead of a bonus increase of 100x gold, it would be only a 3x increase in gold.

+This is crucial.
+The whole game will revolve around this:
+  After every time the user buys an upgrade, the upgrade price would be multiplied based on an exponential function.
+So would the speed and currency per second.